Explore Ecuador's Natural Wonders

 For those already traveling within South America, land crossings are possible from Colombia and Peru.
 Buses offer a cost-effective and scenic way to enter Ecuador, ideal for budget travelers and those wishing to experience more of the continent.

-One Week Discoverer
+Explore Ecuador in One Week

-Transport: Taxis and public buses are readily available in Quito for city exploration.
+• Transport: Taxis and public buses are readily available in Quito for city exploration.

-Day 3-4: Amazon Basin
+3-4 Amazon Basin

-Transport: Bus from the Amazon Basin to Baños (4-6 hours).
+• Transport: Bus from Amazon to Baños (4-6 hours).
 Return to Quito by bus (3.5 hours).

 Travel Tips

-Two Weeks Explorer
+Ecuador in Two Weeks

 A two-week journey through Ecuador allows you to explore its rich biodiversity, vibrant indigenous cultures, and stunning landscapes, from the Andes to the Amazon and the Galápagos Islands.
-This itinerary is designed to give you a comprehensive experience of Ecuador's highlights.

-Week 1: Quito, Otavalo, and the Amazon
+1 Week 1: Quito, Otavalo, and the Amazon

 Day 3: Otavalo

-Day 4-6: Amazon Basin
+Day 4-6: Amazon

 Day 7-8: Baños